eure-kai/ConwayGame/README.md

 # ConwayGame
-My implementation of Conway's Game of Life in Python (April 2021)
+My implementation of Conway's Game of Life in Python